 Daniel Craig was injured at least three times during the making of this movie.
-The most prominent ones included an injury to his face, which required four stitches; another to his shoulder, which required 6 surgical screws to be inserted in an operation and his arm in a sling; and then his hand was injured when one of his finger tips was sliced off.
+The most prominent ones included an injury to his face, which required four stitches; another to his shoulder, which required six surgical screws to be inserted in an operation, and his arm in a sling; and then his hand was injured when one of his finger tips was sliced off.
 He laughed these off, noting they did not delay filming, and joked his finger wound would enable him to have a criminal career (though it had grown back when he made this comment).
 He also had minor plastic surgery on his face.

 With the use of this original Ian Fleming James Bond story title for this movie, there now remains only four original Fleming titles that haven't been used as movie titles.
 These are "The Property of a Lady", "The Hildebrand Rarity", "Risico" and "007 in New York".

 According to Mathieu Amalric, it was easy to accept the role of Dominic Greene because "it's impossible to tell your kids that I could have been in a Bond film but I refused!"
-Having played a paralyzed newspaper editor in his previous film The Diving Bell and the Butterfly (2007), Amalric found the role refreshingly physical.
+Having played a paralyzed newspaper editor in The Diving Bell and the Butterfly (2007), Amalric found the role refreshingly physical.

 Screenwriter Paul Haggis described James Bond in this film as "a very human and flawed assassin, a man who has to navigate a morally complex and often cynical world while attempting to hold onto his deep beliefs of what is right and wrong."
 Daniel Craig further described Bond as "an unfinished article with a sense of revenge, who is still headstrong and doesn't always make the right decisions."